top of page

 To capture this variation, I introduce a novel typology and original dataset of rebel–state relations across the MENA region (1960–2020), providing a conceptual and empirical framework for understanding informal political order.
 Using a nested research design, the project combines cross-national and within-country statistical analysis with process tracing.
 A case study of Iraqi–Kurdish relations, based on extensive archival research, illuminates the causal mechanisms that shape actors’ choice between civil conflict, coexistence, and peace.

 This project contributes to debates on civil war termination, hybrid governance, and authoritarian survival by showing how informal powersharing can emerge and persist without formal settlements.
 It speaks to broader questions of when governments seek to eliminate armed challengers, when they tolerate or appease them, and how divided sovereignty can serve as a durable tool of authoritarian violence management.
-The dataset also fills a critical gap in existing civil conflict data by capturing rebel–state interactions during periods that are often treated as missing or inactive.
-It complements existing conflict event data by documenting the nature of rebel–state relations during non-war years, offering a richer picture of armed politics in contested states.

 Under Review